-This course is a 120-hour business internship with a business firm or government organization, or a 120-hour research internship with a SBPA faculty member.
+F/SP This course is a 120-hour business internship with a business firm or government organization, or a 120-hour research internship with a SBPA faculty member.
 The business internship is designed for those who intend to pursue business careers.
 The research internship is designed for students who intend to pursue graduate work.
-Internships are offered selectively to students who have demonstrated superior performance in their previous business coursework (see prerequisites).
+Internships are offered selectively to students who have demonstrated superior planning, buying and selling, organization, expense analysis and control.
+Prerequisite: BA260 performance in their previous business coursework (see prerequisites).
 Students gain practical and applied experience by working on a project in a technical or professional area under the direct supervision of a practicing manager or faculty member.
 Selection of the organization sponsoring the business internship is a joint process involving the student, SBPA Internship Coordinator and representatives from interested firms.
 A research internship is a joint process involving the student, SBPA Internship Coordinator and a SBPA faculty member.
 The course may be repeated once.
 Prerequisites: overall 3.2 GPA in business courses, 2 BBA Concentration courses, Senior standing.

-BA491 SEMINAR IN MARKETING

-The Seminar provides the opportunity for study and discussion of significant topics and problems in the field of marketing.
+SEMINAR IN MARKETING F/SP The Seminar provides the opportunity for study and discussion of significant topics and problems in the field of marketing.
 Prerequisites: BA210, BA260